 Discussion

-The 2018 survey clearly indicates that medicine shortages are growing worse, as shown by a threefold increase in respondents reporting problems compared to 2014 and a statistically significant increase in the proportion of respondents stating medicines shortages were adversely affecting their ability to provide the best care for their patients.
+The 2018 survey clearly indicates that medicine shortages are getting worse.There was a threefold increase in respondents reporting problems compared to 2014 and a statistically significant increase in the proportion of respondents stating medicines shortages were adversely affecting their ability to provide the best care for their patients.
 It is quite alarming that 75% of respondents experienced medicines shortages on a weekly or daily basis (Figure 1).
-It is also of concern that antimicrobials were the most commonly cited medicine for both 2014 and 2018 as there are few new such medicines entering the market while there is increasing resistance to them (7).
+It is also of concern that antimicrobials were the most commonly cited medicine for both 2014 and 2018 as there are few new antimicrobials entering the market while resistance to existing agents is an increasing concern (7).

 Conversely, there was a decrease in respondents citing shortages in oncology medicines compared to 2014, although 40% of respondents were still experiencing problems in this area.
-A possible explanation could be that more biosimilar medicines have been approved for cancer treatment since 2014 (8).
-Their higher availability in oncology has increased competition in the biologics market, possibly leading to an impact on shortages in this area.
+A possible explanation could be that more biosimilar medicines have been approved for cancer treatment since 2014 (8) which

+has increased competition in the biologics market, possibly leading to an impact on shortages in this area.

 Although hospital pharmacists are doing their best to find alternative sources or medicines to minimise the impact on clinical care, medicine shortages still cause delays in care and cancellation of treatment, as well as contribute to medication errors.
 Not all respondents assessed the impact of medicine shortages on patient care due to varying hospital pharmacist roles between countries (the EAHP Statements Survey notes it to be entirely focused on procurement in some countries while there is a clinical focus and more patient contact in others (9)).